mrago256/wayne-state-daily-screener/readme.md

 own risk, and if some health issue comes up, fill out the daily screener manually to notify the university of these changes.

 Note: This only works on Linux currently.
-Windows support is being developed
+Windows support is being developed.

 ## Setup

 ### Prerequisites:

-In order to run this program, you msut have python 3 and pip installed
+In order to run this program, you msut have python 3 and pip installed.

-Install pip (Linux):
+(Linux) Install pip:

     $ sudo apt install pip